RSS chief bats for comprehensive population policy applicable equally to all communities | Education

 - India

-Speaking at the Rashtriya Swayamsevak Sangh's Dussehra rally in Nagpur, Bhagwat said community-based population imbalance is an important subject and should not be ignored.
+Speaking at the RSS Dussehra rally at the Reshimbagh Ground in Nagpur, Bhagwat said community-based population imbalance is an important subject and should not be ignored.

 Bhagwat also stressed on people starting their own businesses and not relying solely on government jobs.